Search engine is loading. Please wait…

 What to carry in the car

 Rental cars in Denmark should include the basic legally required safety equipment, so it is worth checking at pick-up what is provided and where it is stored.
-It is also sensible to familiarise yourself with the controls, warning lights, and any emergency items before you set off.
+Before leaving the rental location, familiarise yourself with the lights, wipers, fuel cap, charging port if electric, warning lights, and emergency contact details.

 Great Denmark road trips to plan with a rental car

-If you are planning a one-way trip or cross-border route into Sweden or Germany, check one-way fees and allowed drop-off locations before booking.
+If you are planning a one-way trip or cross-border route into Sweden or Germany, check permitted countries, one-way fees, insurance restrictions, and allowed drop-off locations before booking.

 Frequently asked questions about car hire in Denmark